brown-band/website/pages/scripts/2001-2002/fall/dartmouth.md

 date: 2001-11-10
 ---

-> _\*Sniff\* Last home game of the season means poems for the seniors.
-These are in haiku, which is a beautiful art form so long as it isn't being broadcast over a PA system._
+:script-note[\*Sniff\* Last home game of the season means poems for the seniors.
+These are in haiku, which is a beautiful art form so long as it isn't being broadcast over a PA system.]

 ## Pregame